What Lies Beneath…

 Haudenosaunee leaders met with the Dutch, and formed the first agreement between settlers and indigenous peoples anywhere in the world: the Two Row Wampum.

-Later, in August of 1776, Oliver Wolcott was sent as part of a delegation to Albany, where he met with Haudenosaunnee leaders, and thanked them for their contributions to the formation of the U.S. government.
+Later, in August of 1776, Oliver Wolcott was sent as part of a delegation from Philadelphia to Albany, where he met with Haudenosaunnee leaders, and thanked them for their contributions to the formation of the U.S. government.

 Perhaps not understood by the pre-Revolutionary War colonists at the time,